tigomiddelkoop/MCManagement/README.md

 # MCManagement
-The leading git server for this project is: [GitHub](https://github.com/tigomiddelkoop/MCManagement)
+The leading git server for this project is: [GitHub](https://github.com/tigomiddelkoop/MCManagement) (Commits will appear here first)

 ## Overview
 MCManagement tries to keep your player info in one place.